toliva/ConnectivityContent/apis/02-Product Management/03-Property-API/01-api-definition.md

 The below example is a request to onboard a new property using SetPropertyDetails.

-- Information for more than one property is accepted in the request
+- Information for more than one property is accepted in the request, max. batch size is 50 properties per request.
 - Each property must have a unique providerPropertyId
 - Property content can be sent as it is collected, and does not all need to be submitted in a single call.
 To do this, just send in at least a providerPropertyID and use that ID to submit any content updates.